nietras/Sep/README.md

 }
 ```

-In fact, Sep now provides such a convenience extension method.
-And, discounting
+In fact, Sep provides such a convenience extension method.
+And, discounting the
-the `Enumerate` method, this does have less boilerplate, but not really more
+`Enumerate` method, this does have less boilerplate, but not really more
 effective lines of code.
 The issue here is that this tends to favor factoring
 code in a way that can become very inefficient quickly.
 Consider if one wanted
 to only enumerate rows matching a predicate on `Key` which meant only 1% of rows